 911 Nurse Navigation

-But in the past, the only tool communities had to help was to dispatch EMS and send the patient to the emergency department.
+In the past, the only tool communities had to help callers with non-life threatening needs was to dispatch EMS and send the patient to the Emergency Department (ED).
 This diverted EMS resources from urgent, life-threatening issues and led to higher costs for patients who didn’t require a visit to the ED.

-So in 2018, Global Medical Response (GMR) pioneered 911 Nurse Navigation.
-In communities across the country, GMR’s nurse navigators use evidence-based clinical protocols to screen a patient’s current condition, providing an appropriate resource to meet the patient’s unique healthcare needs, whether that’s dispatching a ride-share to urgent care, an appointment at a Federally Qualified Health Center, or virtual care with a physician on the spot.
+So Global Medical Response (GMR) pioneered 911 Nurse Navigation in 2018 as a way to provide care to these callers, often without the use of an ambulance.
+In communities across the country, GMR’s nurse navigators use evidence-based clinical protocols to screen a patient’s current condition, providing an appropriate resource to meet the caller’s unique healthcare needs, whether that’s dispatching a ride-share to urgent care, an appointment at a Federally Qualified Health Center, or virtual care with a physician on the spot.

 How it works